martyca/flac_2_aac/README.md

 # flac_2_aac
-Converts flac files from the current folder to m4a using the aac code at a constant bitrate of 256.
+Converts flac files from the current folder to m4a using the aac codec at a constant bitrate of 256.
 ## Installation
 `docker pull martyca/flac_2_aac:latest`
 ## Usage